paperswithcode/paperswithcode-data/README.md

 The last JSON is in the [sota-extractor](https://github.com/paperswithcode/sota-extractor) format and the code from there can be used to load in the JSON into a set of Python classes.

-At the moment, data is regenerated once a week (over the weekend).
+At the moment, data is regenerated daily.

 Part of the data is coming from the sources listed in the [sota-extractor README](https://github.com/paperswithcode/sota-extractor).